 Talking with numerous professional anglers, they consistently say is what separates them from other anglers is that they most likely have secondary and tertiary spots.

-Spots where they if the weather or water conditions changes for the worse.
+Spots where they if the weather or water conditions change for the worse.

 So it’s equally important that you look for and mark these other spots!

-To finish my story, l I ended up taking second place fishing against 88 boats… not too shabby if you ask me!
+To finish my story, I ended up taking second place fishing against 88 boats… not too shabby if you ask me!